 Looking for glass for a new building, or a solution to fix existing windows?
 Search our comprehensive material database to find the right product.

-Ideally, Threat Factors could be derived from monitoring collisions on glass at a diversity of existing buildings, replacing that glass with a product under review, and then continuing to monitor to see whether collisions are reduced.
+Ideally, Material Threat Factors could be derived from monitoring collisions on glass at a collection of diverse, existing buildings, replacing that glass with a product under review, continuing to monitor to see whether collisions are reduced and calculating the reduction.
 Unfortunately, this type of data is very rare and this type of test would be very costly.
-It would also take years to acquire enough monitoring data to reliably detect a trend and, importantly, it would kill birds.
+It would also take years to acquire enough monitoring data to reliably detect a trend for a single product and, importantly, it would kill birds.
 ABC realized the need to create practical ways to evaluate glass.
+Initially, TFs were derived only from a tunnel test (described below).
+More recently, data from field trials and other types of testing have been factored in.

 In 2003, Martin Rössler created the first “tunnel” at the Hohenau-Ringelsdorf Biological Station (Austria), to test proposed solutions to bird collisions on freestanding noise barriers.
-ABC's tunnel, using the same design, followed in 2009.
-Tunnel testing is a non-injurious, standardized binomial choice technique that uses wild songbirds to determine the relative effectiveness of patterns at deterring bird collisions.
-In the U.S., tunnel testing takes place at American Bird Conservancy's tunnel at the Carnegie Museum of Natural History's Powdermill Avian Research Center.
+ABC's tunnels, using a second-generation design, followed in 2009 and 2021.
+Tunnel testing is a non-injurious, standardized binary choice technique that uses wild songbirds to determine the relative effectiveness of patterns at deterring bird collisions.
+In the U.S., tunnel testing takes place at American Bird Conservancy's tunnel at the Carnegie Museum of Natural History's Powdermill Avian Research Center and Washington College's Foreman's Branch Bird Observatory.

 These guidelines can change as new information becomes available.
 For example, where early guidelines (Klem, 2009) showed that horizontal lines spaced 2” (5cm) apart and vertical lines spaced 4” (10cm) apart significantly reduced collisions, monitoring showed that this vertical spacing does not stop collisions by the smallest birds, especially hummingbirds.
 ABC's current recommended spacing guideline is therefore 2” (5 cm), vertically and horizontally.
 This spacing, for two dimensional patterns on glass or window film, is now typically recommended in Canada and increasingly in the United States.